ChromeDevTools/debugger-protocol-viewer/readme.md

-# debugger-protocol-viewer
+# debugging-protocol-viewer
-Explore the Chrome DevTools debugger protocol, its methods, events and basic documentation.
+Explore the Chrome Debugging Protocol, its methods, events and basic documentation.

 More on the [Chrome DevTools debugger protocol](https://developer.chrome.com/devtools/docs/debugger-protocol)